emacsway/emacsway/about.rst

 Education
 ---------

-1994-1999 - The Dnepropetrovsk State technical university of a railway transportation
+1994-1999 - The Dnepropetrovsk State Technical University of Railway Transportation

 About
 -----

 Bearded developer since 2004.
 Adherent of `KISS principle <KISS_>`_.
-My philosophy is «Shorter», «clearly».
+My philosophy is: «Shorter», «clearly».

 Preferences